JiwiKiwi19/Western-Webrings/README.md

 # Western Webrings Widget
-**Western Webrings** is a lightweight and customizable webring widget that connects students' (and alumni) websites from western university.
+**Western Webrings** is a lightweight and customizable webring widget (student led) that connects students, alumni and professors websites from western university.
 Inspired by the charm of early internet, webrings help fosters a tighter sense of community by connecting peers through their individual websites which encourages curiosity, discovery and can create meaningful connection across the web.

 ## What is a webring?
 A **webring** is a collection of websites linked in a circular structure.
 Each site has a *previous* and *next* buttons which links to other members of the ring encouraging exploration and connection across personal sites.